siteblindado/nassl/README.md

 [![Build Status](https://travis-ci.org/nabla-c0d3/nassl.svg?branch=master)](https://travis-ci.org/nabla-c0d3/nassl)

-Experimental OpenSSL wrapper for Python 2.7 and SSLyze. **Do NOT use for anything serious**.
+Experimental OpenSSL wrapper for Python 2.7 or Python 3.5 and SSLyze. **Do NOT use for anything serious**.
 This code has not been properly tested/reviewed and is absolutely not production ready.

 Quick Start